shamblett/mod_dart/README.md

 This module provides an Apache class that allows Dart code to be executed in a similar manner to PHP, i.e Dart code can be called directly from the URL, e.g ```http://myserver.com/index.dart``` and its output sent back to the client.
-In fact, the module is modelled on PHP in that the set of PHP super-globals is provided, this allows PHP constructs such as $_GET to be modelled as Apache.Get for module users, some examples, Apache.Get["animal"], Apache.Post["car"].
+In fact, the module is modeled on PHP in that the set of PHP super-globals is provided, this allows PHP constructs such as $_GET to be modeled as Apache.Get for module users, some examples, Apache.Get["animal"], Apache.Post["car"].

 The Apache class also allows interaction with Apache so that headers etc. can be set by the Dart code